 Energy markets regulatory system

-System description and objectives
+System description and outcomes

 The energy markets regulatory system provides for the effective and efficient operation of energy markets by regulating the allocation of, access to, and standards applying to energy resources and infrastructure in New Zealand.
+It aims to ensure that people, businesses, and communities have access to an affordable, secure and sustainable energy system that supports productivity.

 Ministerial portfolio and key statutes